OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 Also note the **Xss** variable.
 This variable is used to indicate to Tomcat the maximum stack size it is allowed to have.
 You may also need to tweak this variable dependent on the size of the transit agency.

 ## Acquiring the Binaries
-Now that all of the required supporting software is installed, you must either download the binaries from OneBusAway or we must compile and build the binaries from the source code.
+Now that all of the required supporting software is installed, you must either download the binaries from OneBusAway or you must compile and build the binaries from the source code.

 ### Compile and Build the Binaries
 It is recommended that you **do not** attempt to compile and download the binaries if you are not going to make any changes to OneBusAway's source code.
-If you just want to install it, skip this and proceed to the Download the Binaries step.
+If you simply want to install it, skip this and proceed to the Download the Binaries step.

 If you are keen to make changes to the source code of OBA, please see the [Enterprise Webapp Configuration](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Enterprise-Webapp-Configuration).